Mental Health Facilities Rockford, IL

 Sinnissippi Centers Inc - 23.8 miles from Rockford, IL

 Sinnissippi Centers Inc is a mental health clinic in Oregon, Illinois, located at 100 Jefferson Street, 61061.
 Sinnissippi Centers Inc offers outpatient treatment and telemedicine/telehealth.
-Sinnissippi Centers Inc provides dialectical behavior therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
+Sinnissippi Centers Inc provides cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Some other services provided by Sinnissippi Centers Inc include vocational rehabilitation services, intensive case management and court-ordered outpatient treatment.
+Some other services provided by Sinnissippi Centers Inc include illness management and recovery, vocational rehabilitation services and intensive case management.

 Learn More